dotmpe/user-conf/doc/Specification.rst

     - Fourth argument is the branch to checkout and for remote tracking.
       Defaults to master.
     - Fourth is the mode of the target.
-This defaults to 'clone', and can also be 'submodule' or kkk
+This defaults to 'clone', and can also be 'submodule' or ...

   - Only the target basepath needs to be provided if `basename <url> .git` provides the correct checkout directory name.